Date: 15 September 2013. Trolling Motor Woes.

 Minn Kota Endura C2 30 Freshwater Transom Mounted Trolling Motor (30" Shaft).

-As long as you don't use it full-speed your battery will last for many
+As long as you do not use it full-throttle your battery will last for many

 For folks like self with poor upper body strength or back

-exploring an area and being stuck on the boat.
+exploring an area and being stuck on the main boat.
 That said, have any of you

 priced those things?
 Let me save you the trouble -- they are too

 expensive.
-And even a pull-start motor isn't cheap.
+And even a pull-start motor is not cheap.

 Yes, yes, those of us on a budget always think first that

-rowing will work, and it does -- for the short term.
+rowing will work.
+Rowing is fine, for the short term.
 What happens though

 'in the field' so to speak is that when confronted with a 90 degree